JacobDWaters/Okta-Workflows/Slack/Okta factor challenge slackbot/readme.md

 WORK IN PROGRESS

 ## Overview
+This slack and workflows are a proof of concept.
+Please read the `Limitations and Known Issues` section THOROUGHLY before deciding to implement at your org or not!

 Being able to verify a users identity is a frequent and critical part of the modern IT process.
 There are plenty of cases where one may want to validate a user is who they are, before providing sensitive information or making changes on behalf of a user.
 This slack bot and workflows provide a means by which to verify a user's identity directly within Slack itself.

 The workflow consists of a the following flows :